John Vereker, 6th Viscount Gort: Inter-war years

 Gort was promoted to the substantive rank of major on 21 October 1919.
 He studied at the Staff College, Camberley, was posted Headquarters London District in 1919 and, having been promoted to brevet lieutenant-colonel on 1 January 1921, he was posted back to the College as an instructor.
 He left the Staff College in May 1923.

 Promoted to colonel in April 1926 (with seniority backdated to 1 January 1925), he became a staff officer at London District in 1926 and then became a chief instructor at the Senior Officers' School at Sheerness.
-After being posted to Shanghai International Settlement in January 1927, he gave a report of his findings to the King and the Prince of Wales.
+After being posted to the Shanghai International Settlement in January 1927, he gave a report of his findings to the King and the Prince of Wales.
 He returned home to be a staff officer at Headquarters 4th Infantry Division at Colchester in July 1927.

 In June 1928, Gort was appointed a Commander of the Order of the British Empire.
 He was appointed commander of the Grenadier Guards and Regimental District in January 1930, and, after being placed on half-pay in July 1932, officer in command of military training in India with the temporary rank of brigadier in 1932.

 After acquiring a de Havilland Moth aircraft named Henrietta in 1930, Gort became chairman of the Household Brigade Flying Club.
 On 25 November 1935, he was promoted, at the relatively young age (in peacetime, where promotion was painfully slow) of 49, to major-general.
 He returned to the Staff College in 1936 as its Commandant.